grunitech/final-project/prd.md

 * [x] After page loaded, the focus should be at the first input
 * [x] Allow user to enter single letter:
     - Only letters
-    - Move focus to the next input
+    - Move focus to the next input in the same row
     - After the last letter show dialog “done”

 ### Reactify